CatSkald/legendary-creatures/pages/about.en.md

 ### Goal of the project

-Our goal is to gather information about various legendary creatures; categorise and convert it in a useful format; add a functional search; and share it with our readers.
+Gather and categorise information about various legendary creatures and share it with our readers.

-We started with the less known creatures from the Slavic and Scandinavian folklore.
+We started with the less known creatures from the Slavic folklore.

 ---

 ### Principles

-#### Quality over quantity
+#### Show direction for the search, not accumulate data

+Highlight peculiar features and characteristics of creatures, format and generalize them as tags.
+Give our readers an overview about the creatures and prompt how and where to see more information.

 #### Folklore sources

-Only describe creatures originating from folklore, mythos, legends and tales.

-Popular culture, fiction literature, modern interpretations - those are are not suitable sources for this website.
+Describe creatures originating from folklore, mythos, legends and tales.
+Popular culture and fiction literature are not suitable sources for this website.